ryanczm/Analytic-Musings/_posts/2024-03-10-crypto-stat-arb-I.md

 <img src="{{ site.imageurl }}/CryptoStatArb/images_research/13_rets.png" style="width:100%;"/>
 </center>

 To conclude, I've learnt some basic quant workflows to do universe selection and signal evaluation off RobotJames & Kris' post, which is a __lifesaver__ because the code, data and results are there for me to evaluate if I did mine correctly.
-The return series is slightly different from the original post, because I flipped the sign of momentum and calculated it slightly differently (I've asked Kris on this and am awaiting his response).
+The return series is slightly different from the original post, because I flipped the sign of momentum weight (Kris used it as mean-reversion) and calculated it slightly differently (I've asked Kris on this and am awaiting his response).

 ## Return Attribution